 He holds a Post Graduate Diploma in Public Administration from the Kenya School of Government.
-Mr. Nderitu a member Institute of Directors Kenya
+Mr. Nderitu is a member Institute of Directors Kenya

-Kennedy Ogwengo

-Deputy Director Assets Management
+Kennedy Ogwengo Deputy Director Asset Management

-Mr Ogwengo is a seasoned management practitioner with over a decade long experience of practice in fields of Security, law, order and justice sector establishments.
-He holds Master's Degree in Business Administration-Strategic Management.
+Mr. Kennedy Mr Ogwengo is the Deputy Director Assets Management.
+He is a seasoned management practitioner with over a decade long experience of practice in fields of Security, law, order and justice sector establishments.

+He holds Master's Degree in Business Administration.
 Diploma and certification in Assets Management.
 He is a member of the Kenya Institute of Management and Kenya Institute of Supplies Management.
-He is a certified forensic investigation professional
+He is a certified forensic investigation professional.

+Titus Kemboi

-Titus Kemboi Principal Accountant
+Principal Accountant